Sue began training neighbors' horses as well as her own at age eight. At age 14 she

 driving classes.
 Since that time, Sue has trained many horses using this method.
 The thirteen year old mare HVK Stillness

 was broke to drive by Sue when the mare was eleven.
-Her latest carriage driving prospect is
+Currently Sue is galloping Kantamos over the

-was diagnosed with advanced COPD.
-Immediately most of the horses were sold and the lesson horses were given away.
+2001 Sue was diagnosed with advanced COPD.
+Immediately most of the horses were sold and the lesson horses were given

+away.
 Sue became CEO of the family business upon the death of her father and Chris tried to keep the farm going.
-In 2004 Sue
+In 2004

-had a total knee replacement and gall bladder surgery and in 2011 had more knee surgery; it was thought she would
+Sue had a total knee replacement and gall bladder surgery and in 2011 had more knee surgery; it was thought she

-never train or ride again.
-A broken right wrist in 2016 has slowed her down some but she still manages to train around
+would never train or ride again.
+A broken right wrist in 2016 has slowed her down some but she still manages to train

 Sue has beaten the odds; she is now back to training and showing the farm's horses.
 Now